View Printable PDF Version |

 Sheth A, Jain U, Sharma S, et al.

-A randomized double-blind study of two combined and two progestin-only oral contraceptives.
+A randomized double-blind study of two combined and two progestin-only oral

 Contraception.